mentalfaculty/LLVS/README.md

 ]
 ```

-If you have a standard Xcode project, see the section above.

 ### Manually with Xcode

-To add LLVS to your Xcode project, download the source code or add the project as a submodule with Git, and then drag the `LLVS` root folder into your own Xcode app project.
+To manually add LLVS to your Xcode project, download the source code or add the project as a submodule with Git, and drag the `LLVS` root folder into your own Xcode app project.
 Then select your app's target, and add the LLVS framework in the _Frameworks, Libraries, and Embedded Content_ section of the _General_ tab.

-If you want to use CloudKit, embed the LLVSCloudKit framework too.

 ### Trying it Out First

 If you don't want to go to the trouble of installing the framework, but do want to test it out in practice, you can try out the LoCo sample app via Test Flight.
 Use the link below to add the app to Test Flight on your iOS device.

 [https://testflight.apple.com/join/nMfzRxt4](https://testflight.apple.com/join/nMfzRxt4)

 ## Quick Start